LivingLegacyMedia/vowbound/chapter_17.md

 "You're insane," Mira breathed.

 "Visionary," Draven corrected.
 "The difference is success.
 And I will succeed, Mira.
 With or without your cooperation.
-But if you help me understand how the connection works—how you access the coins' power when Cassian uses them—I'll teach you how to save your brother completely.
-A fair trade."
+But with you?
+It becomes simple.
+Cassian trades the coins for your life.
+I get what I need.
+You get your brother back, whole and healthy.
+Everyone wins."

+"Except the world," Mira said.
+"If you get all seven coins and the crown—"

+"The world gets peace.
+Order.
+An end to suffering."
+Draven's voice was fervent.
+"Do you know how many people become Hollow every year?
+How many starve?
+How many die in wars over resources I could simply provide?
+The current system is broken, Mira.
+I'm offering to fix it."

 Mira wanted to spit in his face.
 Wanted to refuse categorically.